-The "Fullpower" Engine is guaranteed for one year again defects in material and workmanship.
+The "Fullpower" Engine is guaranteed for one year against defects in material and workmanship.
 If within this time any part is found defective it should be returned to us, carrier charges prepaid, and if after our inspection, the part is found to be defective, no charge replacement will be made at once.
 Our guarantee is limited to replacement of parts and does not include any labor charges except in cases of new engines which are found not to operate satisfactorily from the start.
 In such cases write us, after having attempted to locate the trouble as outlined in this booklet and explain the difficulty as fully as possible.
 We will then advise you whether it will be necessary to return the entire engine to the factory for repairs.

-Instructions For Use of Fullpower Engine Type FG
+Instructions For Use of Fullpower Engine Type FI

 This engine has been carefully inspected and given a thorough running test before being shipped.
 It should, therefore, run satisfactorily now unless something has happened to it since it left the factory, provided it is properly supplied with gasoline and oil.
-It should be expected that it may still be slightly stiff the first few hours' running and the operation may be expected to improve after a few hours' use.
-It would undoubtedly be a good idea to allow the engine to run without a load or with a light load for an hour or two before the full load is applied.
+It should be expected that it may still be slightly stiff the first few hours running and the operation may be expected to improve after a few hours use.
+It or Inishikaari.

-Figure 1-Model "FG" Engine
+Figure 1-Model "FI" Fullpower Engine